Read time: 6 minutes

 |Best Use Cases||Photography and realistic images.||Web graphics and print design, logos, text and illustrations, screenshots, etc.|

-We are now through with our choices whether to use PNG or JPG files but what if our photos are corrupted & damaged.
-Worry no more!
-With today’s modern solutions, it has never been simpler to handle such files.
+We’ve made our decisions on whether to opt for PNG or JPG files, but what if our photos end up corrupted and damaged?
+Fret not!
+Thanks to today’s cutting-edge solutions, dealing with such files has never been easier.
 No matter what caused your photos to become corrupted – be it an interrupted download or a power surge – there’s help available!
 Kernel Photo Repair Tool is a quick and safe tool with advanced features that can take care of all your photo woes.
 This tool can repair damaged, pixelated, disoriented, & corrupt photos from different formats including JPG, JPEG, GIF, RIFF, RAF, PNG, etc.

 What’s more?
 It can repair multiple image formats in a single batch.
 To make things even easier for users, it has added features like drag/drop feature & runs on all the Windows OS.
 All these features are covered under a friendly graphical user interface (GUI).